Palace of justice, Parque de los Novios.

 “Rodrigo de Bastidas.
 Born in Triana Sevilla (Spain) in 1460, and died in Cuba in 1527.
 Captain an governor.
 Founded Santa Marta in July 29, 1525.
 He has the most humanitarian of the conquerors and a generous friend”.

-This is the beginning of Beautiful Santa Marta, a travel guide of real authentic places in Santa Marta.
 Lets discover together the magic of this welcoming Caribbean city!